josephk2/josephk2/README.md

-`🕯️` Hello my name is joseph!
-Hope you’ve been having a good  day!
+`🕯️` hello! my name is joseph! hope you’ve been having a good day!

 ** ⌢⌢⌢୨`🕷`୧⌢⌢⌢ **